Permits

 - The address of the existing structure, if the new address is for an additional door or entrance, such as remodeling a house into a duplex, or construction of an additional entry on an existing building to accommodate separate tenants.

-Demolition Permits
+Demolition permits

-Demolition Permits
+Demolition permits

 What we look for in our transportation inspection

-- Location of the structure in relation to the area that the rubble is pulled to known as the work area.
+- Location of the structure in relation to the area that the rubble is pulled to—known as the work area.
 This determines if the work can be done on site or needs to be done in the public area.

 - How close the public sidewalk and public street or public alley is to the structure.
-If there is a large distance between the structure and the sidewalk or the street or alley you will most likely not be required to install barricading.
-If the sidewalk or street is to close to the structure you will be required to install barricading to protect the public.
+If there is a large distance between the structure and the sidewalk or the street or alley, you will most likely not be required to install barricading.
+If the sidewalk or street is to close to the structure, you will be required to install barricading to protect the public.
 This requires you to come into our office and receive guidance on how the barricading is to be laid out.
-You are required to provide a sight plan of the area showing the public sidewalk and public street.
+You are required to provide a site plan of the area showing the public sidewalk and public street.

-After our field inspection we will call in the location to the permit counter as a “No Barricading Required” or “Barricading Required.”
+After our field inspection, we will call in the location to the permit counter as a “No Barricading Required” or “Barricading Required.”

 - Call our office for an inspection.